Don't miss the opportunity to get a head start!

 Learn more and apply

 The Center for Excellence in Teaching and Learning (CETL) offers a variety of disability services for undergraduates and graduate students in Arts, Sciences & Engineering.
 These services aim to provide an inclusive experience and equal access to academic content and program requirements.
 Our approach relies on collaboration among students, CETL staff, and instructors.
-Students are invited to make an appointment to meet with a disability support coordinator to get acquainted and talk about classroom accommodations.
+Students are invited to make an appointment to meet with an access coordinator to get acquainted and talk about classroom accommodations.
 CETL also provides transition support and self-advocacy skill development.

 - Test Accommodation System